charlesziegenbeinjr/Winter2023/Software-Engineering-And-Cognition/linguistics.md

 - English monolinguals show increased neural involvement and decrease in speed/accuracy during complex SO vs. less complex OS stimuli

 ## Methods
+- They recruited a variety of different language speakers, but all of them are between the ages of 18-22 and 18-26 years old, for the bilinguals and monolinguals
+    - Questioned why this decision was made, unsure as to why this was the case
+- Also questioned what counted as bilingual exposure meant, is this something that's quantifiable?
 - What does handiness have to do with anything?
 Does this induce some change that the authors didn't mention?
+    - Does this make the experiment reproducible?
+    - Does handiness change the results?
+-
 - Could left-handed participants see differing results?
 - Larger female presence in bilingual group, range 18-22 years, same split for monolinguals range 18-26 years
 - Expsoure to the bilingualism matters?
 Doesn't seem like there's a standard here